 Dark copper ale.
 Named after the bus which goes past the brewery from Halstead to Colchester!

 First brewed for the Colchester Winter Beer Fest 2015 for their graveside bar!
 Dark bitter with balanced malt and hop packed with American aroma.

 Very pale ale packed with the full flavours of four hops from Washington State's Yakima Valley.
 Rather like garlic and vampires, it's believed by some (but not many) that this beer is just the trick for those wishing to ward off bearded men (or women).

 Dark Red American Hopped.
 "Pontisbright" is the old name for Chappel, the next village to us with the railway viaduct, and of course the home of the famous Chappel Beer Festival.

-The Trinovantes tribe's territory was once on the north side of the Thames estuary in current Essex and Suffolk, and included lands now located in Greater London.
+The Trinovantes tribe had territory on the north side of the Thames estuary in current Essex and Suffolk and land now located in Greater London.
 Their name derives from the Celtic intensive prefix "tri-" and "novio" - new, so meaning "very new" in the sense of "newcomers", but possibly with an applied sense of vigorous or lively - so the name could mean "the very vigorous people".
-Their capital was Camulodunum (modern Colchester), one proposed site of the legendary Camelot.
+Their capital was Camulodunum (modern Colchester).
 Golden hoppy beer, with light fruit flavour from Aurora hops giving great character.